 Taking the monthly payment model a little bit further means looking at how the value of a round at your golf course fluctuates from month to month.
 It makes sense that in the offseason golf should cost less, and in the high season golf should cost more.
 Flex pay memberships offer members the option to pay less in the offseason, and more in the high season.

+Thinking of new golf course membership ideas is not the only way of seeing success with your membership program.
 Generating more membership revenue is an excellent way to build reliable customers that consistently spend money at your operation.
-There are many strategies you can put in place to squeeze additional revenue out of these very loyal customers.
-Here are a few to consider:
+Here are a few strategies to consider:

 If you are struggling to attract new members but still charge an initiation fee, you really need to rethink this one.
 Why create an extra barrier to generating a long-term loyal customer?
 It makes no sense and may be blocking a lot of new customers that otherwise would have joined.

-If you don’t want to lose that revenue, raise the price of the membership over the lifetime of the new customer, but don’t create an immediate barrier on the first day the new customer signs.
+If you don’t want to lose that revenue, raise the price of the membership over the lifetime of the new customer.
+It’s far better than creating an immediate barrier on the day a new customer signs.

 Consider looking for ways to partner with other businesses in your area who are willing to provide special discounts to members at your golf course.
-Reach out to local coffee shops, restaurant, sporting equipment stores, and others to see whether there ways your operation could partner with them to provide discounts to members.
+Reach out to local coffee shops, restaurants, breweries, sporting equipment stores and more.

-To premium members, you may want to consider offering special discounts in the restaurant and pro shop.
-Giving a specific percentage off or providing exclusive deals are handy for making your membership feel special while encouraging patrons to part with their cash.
+You may want to consider offering special discounts in the restaurant and pro shop for premium members.
+Giving a specific percentage off or providing exclusive deals are handy for making your membership feel special while encouraging patrons to spend.

 Do you reward members that have been around for years and years?
 These are unique customers that have brought a lot of consistent revenue to your operation.
 Consider offering members who have been coming back for five years or more a reduced price, to incentivize them to stay.
 The discount could even grow as the member passes 10 or even 15 years.